Pragya-19/NLP-Model-Testing-Framework-Python-Pytest/README.md

 ![ML QA](https://img.shields.io/badge/ML-QA-orange)
 ![Status](https://img.shields.io/badge/Status-Active-success)

----

 ## 🚀 Overview

-This project is a **NLP Model Testing Framework** designed to validate machine learning model behavior using **Python and Pytest**.
+This project is an NLP Model Testing Framework designed to validate machine learning model behavior using Python and Pytest.

-Unlike traditional testing, this focuses on **AI/ML validation**, ensuring model predictions are:

-✔ Correct
-✔ Consistent
-✔ Robust
-✔ Edge-case safe

----
+It focuses on AI/ML validation by checking whether predictions are correct, consistent, robust, and safe for edge cases.

 ## 🧠 What This Project Covers